Burnett01/study-bwv/2018/April/Demokratur/README.md

 Yet another procedural programming assignment.

-I got an OO version but can't be bothered to fix it.
+I also got an OOP version but can't be bothered to fix it.

 Maybe later.